TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 #### From Effects to Dependencies

-After collection read and write effects, we need to compute dependencies from them.
+After collecting read and write effects, we need to compute dependencies from them.
 The rules for computing dependencies from effects are listed below:

 1. Read-After-Write (RAW): there should be a hard dependency from R to W,